-Pine trees remind us of our tendency to take on added responsibility in order to achieve our dreams.
-This also signals a time of completion and the new responsibilities we have now created.
+Pine reminds us of our tendency to take on added responsibility in order to achieve our dreams.
+This also signals a time of completion as our focus shifts on what is in front of us now.

-Prior to Stonehenge, pine trees were used to build megalithic “woodhenges” in Europe as early as 8500 BCE.
+In Europe, prior to Stonehenge, pine trees were used to build megalithic “wood hedges” as early as 8500 BCE.
 Archaeologistshave discovered that pines were cultivated for their straight, pole-like features.
-The Goseck Henge in Germany, dates to 4900 BCE.
+The Goseck Henge in Germany dates to 4900 BCE.
 It features a large outer circle of pine poles with a singular pine pole in the middle.
-The center pole aligned with the North Star (pole star) thus creating a sundial or “clock.”
-In this way pine trees were responsible for the co-creation of time.
-They also provided a point of reference for tracking the movement of the stars and planets, while the outer ring marked the four directions, the summer & winter solstice as well as the spring & fall equinox.
+The center pole aligned with the North Star (pole star) to create a sundial or “clock.”
+In this way pine trees were responsible for telling what “time” it was.
+They also provided a point of reference for tracking the movement of the stars and planets.
+The outer ring marked the four directions, as well as the summer & winter solstices and the spring & fall equinoxes.

-As northern Europeans evolved into agricultural societies, circa 4500 BCE, they took on increasing amounts of responsibility as farmers.
-When pine appears, we are being asked to take responsibility for how we manage our time and to not become a slave to it.
+As northern Europeans evolved into agricultural societies, circa 4500 BCE, they took on increasing amounts of responsibility as farmers, herders and craftsmans.
+When pine appears, we are being asked to take responsibility for how we manage our time and reminded to not become a slave to it.

 All pine trees produce pinecones.
 The Latin word for pinecone is pinea, in the 1680s the French word pineal literally meant, “like a pine cone.”
 As the science of physiology grew, correlations were made between trees and human anatomy.
-The pineal gland was given its name because of its resemblance to a pinecone.
+The pineal gland was given its name because of its resemblance to a pine nut.
 The pineal gland is a light sensitive organ that produces the hormone melatonin to regulate our wake/sleep patterns.
-The pituitary gland is named for pinesap and is often referred to as the “master gland.”

 Message: The pine spirit is reminding us to take responsibility for our actions and to connect with our intuitive cycles and higher purpose.
 By embracing our sense of purpose, we are better able to stabilize what may feel shaky or uncertain.
 Pine inspires us to tap into our inner light as we move through periods of darkness.